HananeBendisari/ArtVault/README.md

 - `ArtVault.sol` – Main contract that composes all modules above
 - `ArtVaultOracleMock.sol` – Mocked oracle for time-based triggers (e.g., concert ends)

+### Oracle Integration

+Oracle-triggered automation:
+The vault supports time-based milestone release via an external oracle (e.g. Chainlink or Gelato).
+When the `oracleModule` is enabled via `setProjectConfig`, the `releaseMilestone` function may be triggered by the linked oracle contract only.

+This behavior is tested in `ArtVaultOracleMockTest`:
+- Early trigger attempts are rejected
+- Oracle can release milestones once the event end time is reached
+- Manual release remains client-restricted

 ## Example Use Cases

 Real-world inspired milestone flows now supported: